What is the Approval Process for Medical Devices?

 The second SaMD category is defined as the medical device.
 SaMD had to be capable of running on non-medical platforms and was not part of or embedded in a hardware medical device to make the hardware device work.
 If the software was embedded, then it would fall into the first category and not be considered a medical device.

 The FDA piggybacked off these definitions and in September 2019 the FDA produced non-binding recommendations in its Policy for Device Software Functions and Mobile Medical Applications.
 In this Policy, the FDA did not expect to regulate software or mobile apps that do not meet the IMDRF or the FD&C definitions of a device.
-For instance, mobile apps that promote healthy lifestyle, or meal planners, or daily activity trackers would not meet the device definition.
+For instance, mobile apps that promote a healthy lifestyle, or meal planners, or daily activity trackers would not meet the device definition.
 But if meeting the device definition, the high-, moderate- and low-risk factor classifications outlined earlier would determine the type of marketing application.

 The regulatory pathway is still evolving as the FDA adapts to new AI and ML technologies.
 AI/ML-based SaMD capabilities come from the ability to continuously learn, where the adaptation or change to the algorithm is realized after the SaMD is distributed for use and has gained real-world experience.
-The FDA first produced proposed regulatory framework for AI and ML software as a medical device in April 2019.
+The FDA first produced a proposed regulatory framework for AI and ML software as a medical device in April 2019.
 In February 2020, the FDA announced the first marketing authorization, through the De Novo pathway, of the first AI cardiac ultrasound software built by Caption Health (private) using the principle of Predetermined Change Control Plan.
 This plan reflected the anticipated modifications for the SaMD.
 Most recently, advancing the process to utilize adaptive technologies, the FDA produced an Action Plan in January 2021 that would include the types of anticipated algorithm modifications (SaMD Pre-Specifications) and methodologies used.

 Suggested Channelchek Content: